Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Derivation of the model

-Therefore, the remaining terms of the entropy inequality are the ones associated with proliferation and friction.
-The last step to satisfy the entropy inequality is to choose arbitrarily a value for the Lagrange multiplier $c_\rho$, such that
+The remaining terms of the entropy inequality are the ones associated with proliferation and friction.
+The last step to satisfy the entropy inequality is to choose arbitrarily a value for $c_\rho$, such that

 Reorganizing the terms we have